3 South 1.11

 Orledge, G. M., Smith, P. A. and Reynolds, S. E., 2010.
 The non-pest Australasian fungivore Cis bilamellatus Wood (Coleoptera: Ciidae) in northern Europe: spread dynamics, invasion success and ecological impact.
 Biological Invasions, 12 (3), pp. 515-530.

 Pauchet, Y., Wilkinson, P., Vogel, H., Nelson, D. R., Reynolds, S. E., Heckel, D. G. and Ffrench-Constant, R. H., 2010.
 Pyrosequencing the Manduca sexta larval midgut transcriptome: messages for digestion, detoxification and defence.
 Insect Molecular Biology, 19 (1), pp. 61-75.

 Rolff, J. and Reynolds, S. E., eds., 2009.
 Insect Infection and Immunity: Evolution Ecology and Mechanisms.
-Oxford: Oxford University Press.
+Oxford University Press.

 Eleftherianos, I., Waterfield, N. R., Bone, P., Boundy, S., Ffrench-Constant, R. H. and Reynolds, S. E., 2009.
 A single locus from the entomopathogenic bacterium Photorhabdus luminescens inhibits activated Manduca sexta phenoloxidase.
 FEMS Microbiology Letters, 293 (2), pp. 170-176.

 Eleftherianos, I., Felföldi, G., ffrench-Constant, R. H. and Reynolds, S. E., 2009.
 Induced nitric oxide synthesis in the gut of Manduca sexta protects against oral infection by the bacterial pathogen Photorhabdus luminescens.
 Insect Molecular Biology, 18 (4), pp. 507-516.